zsolt-wvdrppr/DriftDraftApp/data/docs/subscription-and-credit-system.md

 ### **Credit Reset & Expiry**
 - **Monthly subscription credits reset** at the start of each billing cycle.
 - **Top-up credits never expire** unless the user deletes their account.
-- **Unused monthly credits do not roll over**—they expire at the end of the month.
+- **Unused monthly credits do not roll over**—they expire at the end of the billing cycle.

 ---